Eldorado Canyon State Park

 Eldorado Canyon State Park is about thirty miles from Denver.
 Take I-25 north to State Highway 36, then go west toward Boulder.
 Exit at Louisville-Superior (you will also see signs for Eldorado Springs and Highway 170) and turn south (left) at the light.
 Follow signs to Eldorado Springs/Highway 170, turning right on Marshall Road/Highway 170.
 You will turn into the Superior Marketplace, as Highway 170 travels around the marketplace and eventually leads you 7.4 miles to Eldorado Canyon.
 Highway 170 deadends at the town of Eldorado Springs, and the road continues as a dirt road.
 The park is located at the end of the dirt road on the left.

 A shuttle service is available from the city of Boulder into Eldorado Canyon.
-Shuttle service is available on weekends and certain holidays until September 7 (last day of service).
+Visitors can access the park via shuttle bus on Saturdays, Sundays, and holidays from Memorial Day weekend through Labor Day weekend.
 The shuttle runs approximately every 20 minutes from 8 a.m. to 7 p.m.
 For a map of routes and stops, and more info, visit eldoshuttle.com.
+A reservation is NOT required to access the shuttle; however, you must possess a valid Colorado State Parks pass or pay $4 per person ages 16 and older.

 The Eldorado Canyon Visitor Center is located 1 mile west of the park entrance on the west side of the park.